Dara-Sy/poetryapp/README.md

 # Poetry Book - Project 4

 ## Project Name: Poetry Book

 ## Description:

-I am creating a React and Rails Full CRUD App that uses Poetry DB API to help users to track, search, and favorite poems all around.
+I am creating a React and Rails App that uses Poetry DB API to help users to search poems all around.
 Searches can be filtered by author.

-- CRUD App List Builder
+- App List Builder
 - Database that lists poems
 - Users can search, save, and add to the list of poems to favorites
 - Users can search up poems by author
 - Post MVP Features allow users to add, edit, and delete their own poems

+## This is the Rails back-end repo.
+For more information on the front-end repo, please visit: https://git.generalassemb.ly/darasy/project4client

 ## User Story:
-(1) I am a poet enthusiast.
+- I am a poet enthusiast.
 I love searching up poetry by William Shakespeare and Edgar Allan Poe.
 Sometimes, I feel like my searches on Google get diluted by irrelevant results.
 I want to use an app that can filter my search and focus on poetry.
-(2) I am an English major in uni.
+- I am an English major in uni.
 I write poetry regularly for my literature class.
 Sometimes, I get the writer's block and need inspiration.
 Is there an app that can help me search and favorite poems by famous authors?

 ## Wireframe: